 Paul Farquhar-Smith has been a Consultant in pain and anaesthetics for 14 years and is a Fellow of the Faculty of Pain of the Royal College of Anaesthetists.
 He has a PhD in visceral pain and cannabinoids.
 He works in chronic cancer pain in close collaboration with supportive and palliative care services.

 A major interest of his is neuropathic pain in cancer survivors, such as chronic pain after surgery and chemotherapy-induced neuropathic pain (CIPN).
-He is involved in the London Cancer Vanguard project developing pathways and recommendations for CIPN.
+He is involved in the London Cancer Vanguard project, developing pathways and recommendations for CIPN.
 He has written in reference textbooks and in the British Pain Society guidelines for cancer pain and has lectured nationally and internationally on these subjects.
 He is currently co-Chair of the British Pain Society / Association for Palliative Medicine Joint Working Group on Pain in Cancer Patients.

-Kirsty Bannister graduated from University College London (UCL), UK, in 2003 with a BSc in Pharmacology (first class honours) before completing a Master of Research and subsequent PhD in epigenetics at Imperial College London, UK.
+Kirsty Bannister graduated from University College London (UCL), UK, in 2003 with a BSc in Pharmacology (first class honours) before completing a Master of Research and subsequent PhD in Epigenetics at Imperial College London, UK.
 In 2008, Kirsty began a post-doctoral placement back at UCL in the Neuropharmacology of Pain laboratory, investigating neural and pharmacological systems that sub-serve pain transmission and modulation in the spinal cord and brain.
 Kirsty joined King's College London, UK, in the autumn of 2017 on a permanent basis as a lecturer in Neuropharmacology and Principal Investigator of the Descending Modulation of Pain group.
 Her interests remain investigating descending mechanisms of pain control in both normal and pathological conditions, and how to translate basic science to the patient.
 Kirsty has authored 26 refereed publications and has led multiple symposia at international meetings including the World Congress on Pain, European Pain Federation EFIC, Pain Mechanisms and Therapeutics, and The Physiological Society.
-In 2017, Kirsty won the EFIC IBSA publication award for an original research article and in 2019 was awarded an Academy of Medical Sciences grant and an NC3Rs grant to continue her investigation of the functionality and anatomy of endogenous descending controls.
+In 2017, Kirsty won the EFIC IBSA publication award for an original research article and in 2019 was awarded an Academy of Medical Sciences grant and a NC3Rs grant to continue her investigation of the functionality and anatomy of endogenous descending controls.